delight-im/Knowledge/Web Development.md

  * Always put CSS and JavaScript code into separate files (from the HTML) so that they can be cached.
  * "By 'hypertext', I mean non-sequential writing — text that branches and allows choices to the reader, best read at an interactive screen.
 As popularly conceived, this is a series of text chunks connected by links which offer the reader different pathways."
 (Ted Nelson)
  * "[Users] said they were more likely to believe Web sites that looked professionally designed."
 (The Stanford Web Credibility Project)
+ * If you don't want to exclude any pages as per robots exclusion standard, at least include an empty `robots.txt` file to prevent recurring `404 Not Found` errors.

 ## HTML